How Can You Help?

 6. Swap your wood-burning stove

-The FVRD’s Woodstove Exchange Program provides an incentive of $250 for replacing an old wood-burning appliance with a new EPA certified appliance or $400 for replacing the old wood-burning appliance with a gas appliance.
+The FVRD’s Woodstove Exchange Program provides an incentive of $300 for replacing an old wood-burning appliance with a new EPA certified appliance, a $500 rebate for replacing with a gas appliance, or a $750 rebate for switching to an electric heat pump.

 7. Dry your wood